Kilmersdon: Governance

+Previously part of Frome Rural District, from 1 April 1974 the village lay within the non-metropolitan district of Mendip; Somerset County Council was responsible for running the largest and most expensive local services.
+Since 2023 Kilmersdon has fallen within the unitary authority of Somerset Council, being a county council which also performs the functions of a district council.

-It is also part of the Somerton and Frome parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Frome and East Somerset parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

-Haydon, where the Kilmersdon pit-head was, is in a different local authority area, Bath and North East Somerset, and parliamentary constituency, North East Somerset.
+Haydon, where the Kilmersdon pit-head was, is in a different local authority area, Bath and North East Somerset.

 Religious sites

 Kilmersdon Church (St Peter and St Paul) is located in the centre of the village.
 It dates back to the Norman period, though much of the current structure was built during the Victorian era.
 The tower is in four stages, includes corner buttresses with shafts and pinnacles, and is connected across the angle.
 The tower contains a ring of six bells, the heaviest being a tenor of 21 cwt.
 The summit has large corner shafts with pinnacles.
 There are traceried 3-light bell-chamber windows with a dense quatrefoil interlace and blank 2-light windows on the two lower stages.
 The flanked niches were for statuary, however this is now missing.
 The church has a triangular lychgate designed by Sir Edwin Lutyens.
 It is a Grade I listed building.